Algebra I/Mathematics I Graduation RequirementsFrequently asked questions for Algebra I graduation requirements.

 Q. Do special education students have to meet this requirement?

 A. Special education students have to meet the Algebra I/Mathematics I graduation requirement.
 In order to earn a high school diploma, students in special education are required to pass a course or combination of courses based on all Algebra I or Mathematics I content standards.
 The Algebra I or Mathematics I content standards are the same for all students; however, some students in special education may require accommodations or modifications to instruction.
-The individualized education program team determines the type of instruction appropriate for each student.
+The individualized education program (IEP) team determines the type of instruction appropriate for each student.
 For students whose IEP team has determined they are pursuing an alternative diploma pathway as described in 51225.31, they are required to pass coursework for Algebra I or Mathematics 1 coursework aligned to the state standards.

 Q. Can a waiver be filed for special education students with regards to the Algebra I/Mathematics I graduation requirement?

 A. Under California Education Code (EC) Section 56101, the governing board of a district or county office of education or a Special Education Local Plan Area may request the State Board of Education (SBE) to grant a waiver for individual students from all or part of the Algebra I/Mathematics I graduation requirement .
 However, the review and approval of these waivers will be stringent.
 For additional information, including the online waiver process, see the Specific Waiver Request web page and Waiver Process for the State Board of Education.